MariamElSahhar/first-website/README.md

 ## Fun Facts
 Back in the day, I didn't know anything about git so I memorized the website (not that there's much to it) and would recreate it in real-time (5 minutes) to show my friends.
-I hope Treehouse.com added a git module in their course.
+I hope Treehouse.com added a git module to their course.